orangebowlerhat/spng-c3/README.md

 	return false;
 }
 ```
-The library can parse a PNG image that is already in RAM, when it is loaded from a resource, over a network, or by some other similar method.
+The library can also parse a PNG image that is already in RAM, if it is loaded from a resource for example, or over a network.
-libspng also writes PNG files with a similar process.
+The process of saving a PNG file is equally simplified.
 Full documentation is available [here](https://libspng.org/docs/).